scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 array["x"]
 ```

-This controls the biggest deficiency of [ak.flatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.flatten.html) with `axis=None`, the mixing of data with different meanings.
+This controls the biggest deficiency of {func}`ak.flatten` with `axis=None`, the mixing of data with different meanings.

 ```{code-cell} ipython3
 ak.flatten(array.x, axis=None)